-Many women wonder how to shrink uterine fibroids without surgery after they're told by their doctor that they have the condition.
-Uterine fibroids — muscular tumors that grow in the wall of the uterus and are almost always benign — can cause no symptoms, thought some women do experience problems like heavy menstrual periods and prolonged bleeding, say the experts.
-Therefore many women look for a solution to shrink their fibroids, such as this reader:
+Many women wonder how to shrink uterine fibroids without surgery after they’re told by their doctor that they have the condition.
+Uterine fibroids — muscular tumors that grow in the wall of the uterus and are almost always benign — can cause no symptoms, though some women do experience problems like heavy menstrual periods and prolonged bleeding, experts say.
+Therefore, many women look for a solution to shrink their fibroids, such as this reader:

 You definitely have other options.
-Fibroids, benign growths that attach to the wall of the uterus, are extremely common during perimenopause, when high levels of estrogen can fuel abnormal tissue growth.
-But if you’re experiencing bothersome symptoms like heavy bleeding, abdominal pressure, or difficulty urinating, waiting for menopause may not be feasible, and there are less invasive treatments than a hysterectomy.
+Fibroids are extremely common during perimenopause, when high levels of estrogen can fuel abnormal tissue growth.
+But if you’re experiencing bothersome symptoms such as heavy bleeding, abdominal pressure, or difficulty urinating, waiting for menopause may not be feasible.
+As it happens, there are less invasive treatments than a hysterectomy.

-Fortunately, making a few dietary changes may help shrink uterine fibroids or at least keep them from growing.
-Eating the right foods can also ease your uterine fibroid symptoms — things like heavy or painful periods, uncomfortable fullness in your abdomen, frequent urination, pain during sexual intercourse and lower back pain.
+Fortunately, making a few dietary changes may help shrink uterine fibroids, or at least keep them from growing.
+Eating the right foods can also ease uterine fibroid symptoms like heavy or painful periods, uncomfortable fullness in your abdomen, frequent urination, pain during sexual intercourse, and lower back pain.

-Avoid red meat:: Experts recommend avoiding red meat, because cholesterol fuels the growth of fibroids.
+1. Avoid red meat: Experts recommend avoiding red meat, because cholesterol fuels the growth of fibroids.

-Increase your intake of high fiber foods: Foods high in fiber — think berries, leafy greens, broccoli, asparagus, and brussels sprouts — help flush excess cholesterol and estrogen from the body.
-In addition, fruits and vegetables provide rich amounts of disease- and inflammation-fighting nutrients and help promote appetite and weight control.
+3. Increase your intake of high-fiber foods: Foods high in fiber — such as berries, leafy greens, broccoli, asparagus, and brussels sprouts — help flush excess cholesterol and estrogen from the body.
+In addition, fruits and vegetables provide rich amounts of inflammation-fighting nutrients that help promote appetite and weight control.

-Look for organic meat and dairy products: When possible, go organic with your meat and dairy, since the synthetic hormones in conventional foods can promote fibroid growth.
+4. Look for organic meat and dairy products: When possible, go organic with your meat and dairy, because the synthetic hormones in conventional foods can promote fibroid growth.